VigyatGoel/ml-ds-platform/README.md

 # Vigyaan

-Vigyaan is an all-in-one Streamlit + FastAPI application for rapid exploratory data analysis, interactive visualizations, and baseline machine learning model training (Logistic Regression, SVC, RandomForest) with downloadable trained artifacts and preprocessing pipeline.
+Vigyaan is an all-in-one application for rapid exploratory data analysis, interactive visualizations, and baseline machine learning model training (Logistic Regression, SVC, RandomForest) with downloadable trained artifacts and preprocessing pipeline.
+It is built using Streamlit + FastAPI.

 ## ✨ Features